Native Extrapolation Awareness in Flow-Based Conditional Generation: Experiments

 We evaluate two conditional tasks: (i) \textbf{Probabilistic Regression:} Given a current state $c = x(\theta_k)$, the model predicts the future trajectory $y = [x(\theta_{k+1}), \dots, x(\theta_{k+10})]$.
-This tests the preservation of local dynamics alongside the ability to reject invalid inputs. (ii) \textbf{Conditional Generation:} The model learns $p_\theta(x|c) \approx p_1(x)$ for any valid condition $c \in \mathcal{M}_{ID}$, subject to $x \neq c$.
+This tests the preservation of local dynamics alongside the ability to reject invalid inputs. (ii) \textbf{Conditional Generation:} The model learns $p_\theta(x|c) \approx p_1(x)$ for any valid condition $c \in \mathcal{M}$, subject to $x \neq c$.
 Here, $c$ acts as a validity token; off-manifold conditions must trigger vector field divergence rather than sampling valid data.
-The results of the experiments are illustrated in Figure~\ref{fig:2d_spiral}, where we show how the flow ODE of FM and DiFlo behaves when an off-manifold input is encountered.
+For the contrastive training, we employ PGD to mine negative samples.
+The results of the experiments are illustrated in Figure~\ref{fig:2d_spiral}, where we show how the flow ODE of FM and {\algosmall} behaves when an off-manifold input is encountered.

-\paragraph{Ablation Study.} To isolate the contribution of each objective component, we compare {\algo} against three variants: (i) w/o $\mathcal{L}_{repel}$ ($\lambda=0$) to test directional divergence alone; (ii) w/o $\mathcal{L}_{curve}$ ($\beta=0$) to test magnitude penalties alone; and (iii) Random Noise, replacing PGD negative mining with $\tilde{c} \sim \mathcal{U}[-1, 1]$ to validate the necessity of adversarial examples.

-In Table~\ref{tab:2d_results}, we empirically confirm the smoothness hazard inherent to Flow Matching.
+Results on synthetic manifolds (Table ~\ref{tab:2d_results}) empirically confirm the smoothness hazard inherent to Flow Matching.
 The baseline yields AUROC scores near $0.50$ for both tasks, effectively reducing off-manifold detection to random guessing.
-This proves that without explicit constraints, the model extrapolates efficient linear paths even for invalid inputs.
-In contrast, {\algo} induces a sharp geometric transition, achieving consistently high separation (AUROC $>0.98$) while maintaining predictive fidelity comparable to the baseline.
+While the ensemble performs slightly better, it remains an unreliable detector.
+This proves that without explicit constraints, the model extrapolates smooth paths even for invalid inputs.
+In contrast, {\algo} induces a sharp geometric transition, achieving consistently high separation while maintaining predictive fidelity comparable to the baseline.
 This confirms that safety can be embedded into the vector field without compromising in-distribution dynamics.

-The ablation study highlights the critical role of PGD.
-Replacing PGD with random noise negatives degrades performance significantly (AUROC $0.662$), confirming that easy negatives fail to tighten the vector field around the manifold support.
-Furthermore, we observe that the repulsion term $\mathcal{L}_{repel}$ is the primary driver of the detection signal; removing it causes a sharper drop in performance compared to removing the curvature penalty $\mathcal{L}_{curve}$, though both are required for optimal separation.
+Visualizations of the learned detection landscapes across the full ambient space are provided in Appendix~\ref{appendix:2d_landscape}.
+In Appendix~\ref{appendix:sensitivity_2d}, we perform an ablation study to isolate the contribution of each loss component and validate the necessity of a targeted negative mining strategy.
+Additionally, we provide a comprehensive sensitivity analysis to demonstrate the robustness of the model's hyperparameters across these tasks.